Performers

 www.painted-raven.com

-Annette Abbondanza, being self taught on guitar, keyboards, bass, drums, and several other instruments, has performed at many festivals, concerts and benefits across the country, while devoting most of her musical career to furthering the efforts of various charitable organizations, including Native American, social, environmental, and wildlife causes.
+Annette Abbondanza (Painted Raven), of Cherokee and Sioux ancestry, is self-taught on guitar, keyboards, bass, drums, Native American flute, and several other instruments, has performed at many festivals, concerts and benefits across the country, while devoting most of her musical career to furthering the efforts of various charitable organizations, including Native American, social, environmental, and wildlife causes.
 Annette draws her songwriting inspiration from her love and respect for the earth and all living creatures.
-She has written, recorded, and produced two of her own CDs as well as the current CDs released by Painted Raven and many other area artists and youth.
+She has written, recorded, and produced two of her own CDs, as well as twelve CDs released by Painted Raven, and many other releases by regional artists and youth.
 She has shared the stage with many folk music legends, including Tom Paxton for the live broadcast of the public radio production “The Chords are Stacked” at the historic Hershey Theatre.
-Annette is from Pennsylvania but currently resides in Florida.
+Annette’s music has received awards and multiple nominations, including Meet The Composer Award, One World Music Awards, ISMA- Indian Summer Music Awards, and Nammy- Native American Music Awards, as well as being aired on many local, national, and international radio and web broadcasts including NPR's “Echoes” with John DiLiberto.

 Additional information about Painted Raven is available online at: www.painted-raven.com